Current as of April 19, 2021

 Establish a routine for learning at home

 - Consider your child’s age.
-Transitioning to home-based learning will be very different for a preschool student than a middle or high school student.
+Transitioning to home-based learning will be very different for an elementary student than a middle or high school student.
 Discuss your expectations for learning at home and go over any concerns so you are on the same page.

 - Set and follow a weekday schedule for starting and ending the school day and going to bed.
 All children benefit from structure, even if they try to resist it.

 - Build in flexibility to accommodate your own work and other responsibilities.
-You may be teleworking, for example.
-See if you and your spouse, partner or another adult in your household can share some of the teaching.
+If you are teleworking, see if you and your spouse, partner or another adult in your household can share some of the teaching.
 It might also help to set aside time in the evenings to check over assignments or work together on reading and other skills.

 - Take breaks.
 Schedule time during the school day for lunch, snacks and age-appropriate breaks.
 Think physical education, recess, etc.